 On February 16, 2022, we filed a shelf registration statement to facilitate the issuance of our Class A common stock, warrants exercisable for shares of our Class A common stock, and/or units up to an aggregate offering price of \$75.8 million from time to time.
 In connection with the filing of the shelf registration statement, we also included a prospectus supplement relating to an at-the-market equity program under which we may issue and sell shares of our Class A common stock up to an aggregate offering price of \$25.2 million from time to time, decreasing the aggregate offering price available under the shelf registration statement to \$50.6 million.
 The shelf registration statement was declared effective by the SEC on March 1, 2022.
-We have not issued any shares of our Class A common stock pursuant to the at-the-market equity program.
+As of March 31, 2024, we issued 68,041 shares of our Class A common stock pursuant to the at-the-market equity program.